Australian bustard: Taxonomy

 The species was first described by John Edward Gray in 1829, who assigned it the name Otis australis.
 Gray's specimen was obtained in New South Wales and was held in the General T. Davies collection.
 The whereabouts of that type is now unknown, after being sold to a private buyer.
 John Gould also provided a description in 1841, and named the bird Otis australasianus, using a skin obtained in Western Australia.
 That specimen was later nominated as the syntype and is held at the Academy of Natural Sciences of Philadelphia.

 Placement within the family Otididae has been variously assigned.
 Gray recognised the species in the genus Otis in the first description, Gregory Mathews later proposed the names Choriotis and Austrotis, along with subspecific descriptions, and it was placed as a species of Eupodotis in the mid-twentieth century.

 Common names for Ardeotis australis include bustard, Australian bustard, plains turkey, wild turkey and native turkey.
 The Arrernte name for the bird is kere artewe, and the Luritja name is kipara.
+The Gamilaraay and Yuwaalaraay people of northern New South Wales use the names barawaa and gumbulgaban, with the latter name possibly being derived from the species' mating display.
 The Larrakia name is danimila.
 The species is also presumed to be important to the Noongar peoples, whose names for the bird included the word bebilya, recorded by John Gilbert and published in Birds of Australia (Gould, 1848).